 Enter the bicycle trainer world.

-Let’s start out by breaking down indoor bike trainers into three categories.
+Let’s start by breaking indoor bike trainers into 3 categories.

 1).
-The Fluid Bike Trainer- Is This The Best Indoor Bicycle Trainer?
+Fluid Bike Trainer- Is This The Best Indoor Bicycle Trainer?

 Typically, the Fluid bike trainer is at the top of the food chain in the world of bicycle trainers.
-These are the one’s providing the most realistic ride, are the quietest, and cost the most money.
+These are usually the ones providing the most realistic ride, are the quietest, and cost the most money.

 They work by spinning an impeller through fluid.
-In the case of the Kurt Kinetic bike trainer, the fluid is silicone…and for a very good reason.
+In the case of the Kurt Kinetic bike trainers (the Road Machine and the Rock and Roll), the fluid is medical-grade silicone…and for a very good reason.

 Here are some of my individual reviews of fluid trainers, starting with the…